Deya-B/Bioinformatics/Sequencing-Genomics/Germline_Analisis/Variant-Analysis_pipeline.md

 BQSR documentation: https://gatk.broadinstitute.org/hc/en-us/articles/360035890531-Base-Quality-Score-Recalibration-BQSR

-> Note that this base recalibration process (BQSR) should NOT be confused with variant recalibration (VQSR), which is a sophisticated filtering technique applied on the variant callset produced in a later step.
-The developers who named these methods wish to apologize sincerely to anyone, especially Spanish-speaking users, who get tripped up by the similarity of these names.

-Two main steps:
-- **BaseRecalibrator builds the model**: This first tool goes through all of the reads in the **input BAM file** and creates a table with data about the read group the read belongs to, quality score reported by the machine, machine cycle producing this base, and current base + previous base (dinucleotide).<br>
-The model computes how often bases mismatch the reference base, excluding loci known to vary in the population, according to the known variants resource (typically dbSNP).
-- **ApplyBQSR adjusts the scores**: This second tool goes through all the reads again, using the recalibration file to adjust each base's score, and outputs a new quality score.<br>
+> Note: La recalibración de bases no es lo mismo que la de variantes.
+La de variantes es un paso de filtrado posterior que es más refinado y se aplica sobre VCFs.

+Two main steps, on the first step errors are detected and on the next these are fixed and applied on the `.bam` files.

 Following recalibration, the read quality scores are much closer to their empirical scores than before.
 This means they can be used for variant calling.

 ## Variant identification for somatic and germline small-scale (SNVs and Indels) variants